 According the US Department of Justice, over 1.1 million people were arrested on DUI charges in 2013.
 Contrast this with numbers of deaths and injuries due to drunk driving – 10,076 and 290,000 respectively, per Mothers Against Drunk Driving – and you will see that there is an enormous difference between those receiving DUIs and the casualties produced by drunk driving.
 Accidents involving property damage but no casualties notwithstanding, there are hundreds of thousands of people who have been arrested for being under the influence of alcohol, but who have not gotten into an accident, and who have not harmed anyone or anyone’s property.
 Now, someone could easily say that the difference in these numbers is proof of the effectiveness of DUI laws and enforcement, and that those hundreds of thousands of people who were arrested, but had no accident, were prevented from hurting people or property.
 Though that argument would probably resonate with many people, I didn’t realize that our justice system now convicts people on their potential to commit a crime and not actually for committing one.

-DUIs cost thousands of dollars, remove people’s mode of transportation, and can bar many from job opportunities for the rest of their lives.
+Getting a DUI can result in hefty expenses, loss of transportation, and lifetime employment limitations, even preventing one to be a driver for a day.
 This seems to me like a very hefty toll for people who have not gotten into an accident, and who have harmed no one.
 Though I am not advocating for people to drive when they can barely walk or speak, I am advocating for a justice system that is based on solving the issues in which someone violated the rights of someone else (e.g. a true crime), and not based on the arbitrary whim of the lawmakers and law-enforcement officers.
 And arbitrary is exactly what DUI laws currently are.
 Alcohol is a substance which affects every single person differently, with some slurring their words with a BAC of 0.05, and some being able to expertly drive a vehicle with one of 0.09.
 Having a universal maximum BAC for everyone both gives people the false confidence that they can drive with a blood-alcohol level of 0.07 when they really shouldn’t, and effectively ruins the life of someone who was maybe in a tough situation and decided that driving with a level of 0.082 was worth it.
 The arbitrary nature of these laws is further illustrated by the fact that different countries all have different legal limits under which is considered “safe” and “legal” to be driving.
 A digit far past the decimal point can spell the difference between mere fines and imprisonment.
 Are people so different in Germany than in the US?
 Can we have a BAC up to 0.08 and safely drive, while those in Germany are only safe under 0.05?
 If there were truly a concrete standard for most people most of the time with regards to a driving-safe BAC number, it is only logical to think that most countries would be just as uniform.

 The arbitrary nature of these laws and punishments aside, there is still this simple issue of these hundreds of thousands of people whose lives have been ruined, but who have committed no crime.
 Though this is a definition rarely used in our country, I am of the belief that if there is no victim, there can be no crime.
 A person who was drunk and smashed into a car killing three people committed a crime, a person who veers off the road and destroys someone’s mailbox committed a crime… but a person who was just driving home after a few drinks, got stopped at a police checkpoint, and was subsequently thrown in jail, committed no crime.
 The person in the latter situation did not produce any victims and, presumably, did not have the intent to produce any victims.
 If it could somehow be proven that there was intent to cause harm, meaning that you could prove a person got drunk and drove with the sole goal to cause harm or death, then it could possibly be said that the person in question committed a crime.
 But as it stands now, most people get DUIs because it is said that their blood-alcohol level increases their potential to cause harm.
 And this becomes, as we said, a matter of arbitrary scale.